 Social and Missions : Very social group.
 We like trivia, game nights, Super Bowl parties, Christmas parties, dinners out and any occasion to gather and fellowship.
 We typically participate in a number of local mission projects each year – Adopt-A-Family, Rainbow Village, Trinity (soup kitchen).
 Have a number of class members that have been to Guatemala from one to 7 times.
 Typically well represented at the Annual Women’s and Men’s retreats.

-Classes for Mid-Life and Older Adults
+Mid-Life & Older Adults

 Recent Studies: Seasons of the Spirit; Give Up Something Bad for Lent, by James Moore; Not a Silent Night: Mary Looks Back to Bethlehem, by Adam Hamilton; Christmas from the Back Side: A Different Look at the Story of Jesus' Birth, by J. Ellsworth Kalas

 Who: Lively seniors welcome!
 Young-at-heart couples, singles, and widows.
-WE average between 20-30 people each week.
+We average between 20-30 people each week.

 Social and Missions: Our class of diverse adults leads us to a variety of missions in the church and community.
 We welcome new members and value the closeness of our numerous friendships.
 There is clearly an atmosphere of sincere caring about one another.